 Allegations of shoplifting, or retail theft as it is known in Delray Beach, are among the most common in local courts.
 However, this does not mean that the allegation is not serious.
 Retail theft occurs when a person takes merchandise from a store without paying, but it also includes any attempt to change a price tag, an attempt to distract a store employee to aid in a theft, or even possessing tools to defeat a security system.

 A Delray Beach shoplifting Lawyer could help you.
 One of our Attorneys at Leifert & Leifert can work to explain the state’s complex laws and why you are facing your allegations.
 They then help to discover the evidence in the case and to form a defense designed to defeat the prosecutor’s case in court.
 A conviction is always a serious matter and may even be a Felony that could result in a multiple-year prison sentence.
+If you have been accused of shoplifting, our team is ready to protect your rights and get you the best possible result.
 Reach out to an Attorney today to protect your future.